savchenkoyana/Nbody/02_Reproduce_JGB/README_NBODY.md

   --scale <SCALE>
 ```

-> **For Nbody0, Nbody1, and Nbody2**: Do not forget to use post-processed data (without SMBH at the center) with the command above
+> **For Nbody0, Nbody1, Nbody2, and GyrFalcON**: There is no way to incorporate a potential of SMBH using N-body code (although it is possible for GyrFalcON, I don't do it for the sake of consistency).
+So to compare Nbody6 with these methods, I manually insert a body representing SMBH, shift the cluster's position and velocity and then run the simulation.
+After that we need to post-process data (get rid of SMBH and remove shift in distance/velocity for the cluster) to get the result in the same form as Nbody6.
+Do not forget to use post-processed data (without SMBH at the center) with the command above

 It can be useful to plot energy, virial ratio, angular momentum as a function of time for both simulations: